 Bellows Pipe Loop Trail is a 13.9 mile moderately trafficked loop trail located near North Adams, Massachusetts that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 My grandson & I started this hike at the Notch Road Parking area.
 The trails are well worn so are somewhat easy to follow.
 It is a difficult trail as advertised.
 Starting at an easy uphill slope and getting increasingly steeper.The final assent to Mount Greylock summit very steep.
 But the Summit views made it all worth it.
 It offers views of Adams & North Adams, Looking distant, you can see Mountains in New York as well as in Vermont.
 The tower at the top was surrounded with scaffolding and was being redone.
 Update on previous comments about burned out floor in Bellows Pipe Leanto: The floor is repaired now but the roof is missing a lot of shingles.
 We returned to the parking lot by heading North on the Appalachian Trail until it connected to Bernard Farm trail.
 Although the AT was very rocky and steep, the going was mostly downhill so made the hike easier.
 We did take in a quick trip to Mount Williams summit.
 After the view on Greylock, the view on Mt.
 Williams is hardly worth the side trip.
 Despite the well worn trails and pretty good signage, we did miss the turnoff to Bellows Pipe on Ragged Mountain.
 A few more blazes here and there on the trail would be helpful.
 All in all, it was a tiring but gratifying day of hiking.